-The Japanese culture is a unique, colourful, and multi-layered that has evolved over the last 2,000 years.
+The Japanese culture is a unique, colorful, and multi-layered that has evolved over the last 2,000 years.
 After all, how many other countries can lay claim to being the birthplace of both Pikachu and haiku?

 It ranges from the simple, elegant and beautiful to the wild, loud and wacky, with everything in between.
 It can open your perspective on values, customs, religious beliefs, ethics, manners, traditions, and aesthetics.
 No discussion of Japan is complete without mention of its unique and delicious cuisine.
 You might find a new way to order your Sushi or Yakitori or Tempura.

-Of course, there are anime, manga and video games to immerse yourself in and then lots of temples to visit, sumo to watch, art to visit, mountains to climb The list is virtually endless.
+Of course, there are anime, manga, and video games to immerse yourself in and then lots of temples to visit, sumo to watch, art to visit, mountains to climb.
+The list is virtually endless.
 There are many people just like you who love the language, culture, and history of Japan.

 Learning Japanese is not that difficult